jiinjeong/CSVolunteer/README.md

   * To see examples of how specificity resolves conflicting CSS rules on a webpage, please see the Lesson 13 [HTML file](013_Specificity_Intro.html) and [CSS file](013_Specificity_Intro.css).
 * **The Cascade**
   * How does CSS deal with conflicting rules of *equal specificity*?
 Its system for doing so is called *the cascade*.
-    * This is how CSS get is name of "cascading stylesheets."
+    * This is how CSS gets its name of "cascading stylesheets."
   * When running a CSS file, the computer starts at the top of the file and works towards the bottom, like a cascade.
     * Therefore, if we have two rules with the same selector and property, the one that is higher in the document will be overwritten when the computer encounters the one that is lower in the document.
       * In the following example, the computer will first apply a color of red to the paragraphs, but then it will overwrite that style and apply a color of blue.
 In the end, the paragraphs will be blue.